Watch: Karan Johar apologises for celebrities’ ‘insensitive’ lifestyle updates during lockdown

 Jackson’s video featured average citizens and frontline workers explaining how the pandemic has left them high and dry.
 In the end they sardonically thank celebrities for their attempts to spread cheer in people’s lives.
 The video ended with Jackson asking celebrities to give everyone their money.

-Among the celebrities who take a beating in the video is comedian-television host Ellen DeGeneres, who compared living in isolation to “bring in prison”, while crew members working on The Ellen DeGeneres Show were reported to have been kept in the dark about salaries and working hours after production in the studio was shut down and shifted to DeGeneres’s home.
+Among the celebrities who take a beating in the video is comedian-television host Ellen DeGeneres, who compared living in isolation to “being in prison”, while crew members working on The Ellen DeGeneres Show were reported to have been kept in the dark about salaries and working hours after production in the studio was shut down and shifted to DeGeneres’s home.

 Jackson’s video met with great approval and support from Twitter users.